-Hydraulic cement is an inorganic material that has the ability to react with water under ambient conditions to produce a hardened and water-resistant product, hydraulic cement is the most common used cement primarily for construction.
+Hydraulic cement is an inorganic material that has the ability to react with water under ambient conditions to produce a hardened and water-resistant product, hydraulic cement is the most commonly used cement primarily for construction.

 For concreting compound, cement is added to the mixture so it does not need to dry or freeze because it can set in a wet environment.